The steps of my glass art process

 When the mold is full, the temperature is slowly reduced to about 850°C where it will remain for days, weeks or months depending on the glass total volume and thickness.
 This is the annealing process.

-When the pre-calculated amount of annealing time ends, the temperature is slowly reduced to room temperature, and the kiln is opened (photo at right reveals the billets have melted down into the casting).
+When the pre-calculated amount of annealing time ends, the temperature is slowly reduced to room temperature, and the kiln is opened (photo reveals that the billets have melted down into the casting).

 If the piece survives, when I get it back from the foundry, it can look like alligator hide – rough, scaly, nasty and many of the details lost or distorted.
 So I begin the “cold working” process of grinding and then sanding.
 Grinding the surface is done with a 1 inch diameter stone wheel connected to a flexible shaft connected to a motor.
 The tool looks like an over-sized dentist drill.